 - Steps in the HMR process, including areas like recruitment, selection, training & development, motivation & team dynamics, performance appraisal, remuneration, separation etc.

 - Commonly used terms in HRM, like human capital, employee productivity, gap analysis, job description etc.

-- The concept of Human Capital, with reference to the stock of knowledge, habits, social and personality attributes, embodied in the ability to contribute to an organization so as to produce value.
+- The concept of Human Capital, with reference to the stock of knowledge, habits, and social and personality attributes, is embodied in the ability to contribute to an organization so as to produce value.

 - Challenges in contemporary HRM, with an understanding of employee retention, cross-cultural fit, generational shifts etc.

 - List of companies with good HRM policies.